heycarsten/lcbo-api/static/source/news/2014-12-08-whats-next-for-lcbo-api.md

 events like when products are added or removed, when prices change, and product availability notices, not to mention when new datasets become available.

-### Meta API
+### Products Meta API

 I want to work with sites like [Untappd](https://untappd.com) to incorporate ratings and other useful data so that it can be used in queries.
-Don't worry, this data would only become visible if you ask for it in requests, imagine something like `/products?meta=untappd` returning:
+This data would only become visible if you ask for it in requests, imagine something like `/products?meta=untappd` returning:

 ```json
 {